Jay1305/CafeManagementSystem/README.md

 3. mysql - for db connection
 4. dotenv - for envrionment variables
 5. nodemon - for development only to restart node process
+6. nodemailer - for sending emails
+7. jsonwebtoken - for JWT token

 This project was created while listening on Youtube video